python/devguide/internals/compiler.rst

 This document only describes parsing in enough depth to explain what is needed for understanding compilation.
 This document provides a detailed, though not exhaustive, view of the how the entire system works.
-You will most likely need to read some source to have an exact understanding of all details.
+You will most likely need to read some source code to have an exact understanding of all details.

 Parsing